Get unlimited local news and information that matters to you.

 “Child Making a Wish” by Stephen Cheng.
 (Cocoa Laney/Cascadia Daily News)

-Cheng, a multi-disciplinary artist, has three pieces in the exhibit — including a through-provoking sculpture called “Child Making a Wish” — and lists “child abuse awareness” as an adopted social cause on his online artist statement.
+Cheng, a multi-disciplinary artist, has three pieces in the exhibit — including a thought-provoking sculpture called “Child Making a Wish” — and lists “child abuse awareness” as an adopted social cause on his online artist statement.

 Another large, impactful painting — titled “Chiaroscuro” by artist Jasmyne/Jazzy — is split vertically, with the female subject painted in bright pinks and orange on one side and deep blues and purples on the other.
 This intentional color work is meant to show the “internal struggle between the healed, lighter you and the cognitive distortions still twisting your thoughts and actions into heaviness,” according to the artist.